Quikii/Ollama-run-async/Async_RAG/ReadME.md

-Below is a `README.md` you can drop next to your `ollama-rag-run.py`.
-It mirrors the style of your existing docs but focuses on the retrieval API, splitting options, metadata mappings, vector-store choices, and persistence.

----

-# Ollama RAG Retriever
+# Ollama async RAG Retriever

 This package provides two paired functions, `build_retriever` and `build_retriever_async`, to turn a set of PDF/CSV documents into a retrieval-augmented LLM pipeline powered by Ollama embeddings and LangChain FAISS/Chroma vector stores.